 The course is 5 ECTS and the students can expect approx. 150 hours teaching including lectures/exercises, preparations, and exam.
-The course is offered as 9 sessions teaching consisting of lecture, discussion, and activating exercises that will train the students in the learning objectives.
-The 9 sessions are organised as 1 session that last 3 hours, 5 sessions that last for 4 hours, 1 session last for 5 hours, and 2 sessions that last for 8 hours.
-This gives 44 hours of teaching.
+The course is offered as 8 sessions teaching consisting of lecture, discussion, and activating exercises that will train the students in the learning objectives.
+The 8 sessions are organised as 4 hours sessions.
+This gives 32 hours of teaching.
 The students are expected to prepare for each session by reading the course material posted on Moodle.
-This preparation is expected to last approximately 9 and a half hours per session, a total of 86 hours.
-The exam will take 2 hours and it is expected that students will need 18 hours of preparation prior to the exam.
-In total the students are expected to use 150 hours for this course.
+This preparation is expected to last approximately 10 hours per session, a total of 80 hours.
+The exam will take 2 hours and it is expected that students will need 38 hours of preparation prior to the exam.